travelgateX/documentation-site/content/channelx/documentation/pricetut/_index.md

     babies are always defined in AdditionalGuestAmounts.
 -   The possible Type values in the AdditionalGuestAmount tag are Exclusive and not specified.
-   > If there's no value specified then the price is a relative and it's added to   the price of the current pax.\
+   > If there is no value specified, then the price is a relative and it is added to the price of the current pax.\
-    If the value is "Exclusive" then the price is absolute and will represent the total price of the current pax.
+    If the value is "Exclusive", then the price is absolute and will represent the total price of the current pax.

--   If the price is per room then all AdditionalGuestAmount must be relative.
+-   If the price is per Room, then all AdditionalGuestAmount must be relative.

-- If the price is per occupancy then *@Type* should be **14** and *@Code* should be specified.
+- If the price is per Occupancy then *@Type* should be **14** and *@Code* should be specified.

 - An Occupancy is defined by *AdultNumber-ChildNumber-InfantNumber*.
 E.g.: *@Code* for an occupancy of 2 adults, 1 child and 0 babies would be "2-1-0"